BloomTechBackend/bd-code-along-8.2-json-localdatetime-starter/README.md

 ## Set Up

 - Clone this repo and open it in IntelliJ.
-- This project should have a few errors that will prevent you from building.
-That is expected.
+- Run the main method found in [App.java](./src/App.java).
+If that runs successfully, you are ready to go!